Experiential Learning Depot

 There are loads of citizen science projects already established by reputable organizations online that students can easily participate in.
 Those experiences are powerful and engaging in themselves.

 For example, there is a citizen science project called Bumble Bee Watch.
-My kids actively participated in this citizen science project, which basically consists of spotting bees in the community and identifying them and reporting their locations using the app.
+My high school students AND my own young kids at home have all actively participated in this citizen science project, which basically consists of spotting bees in the community, identifying them, and reporting their locations using the app.

 As an extension of this, my kids designed a PBL to design and build their own bee pollinator garden.